 - Which results in your ability to invest and deploy capital and time in avenues that grow your audience accretively.

-It was the same framework that was used for years across mobile marketing, web marketing, and every type of marketing in the world.
-But in 2022, the stack that you’ll use to achieve success with this framework has completely changed.
+This audience growth stack framework was the same framework that was used for years across mobile marketing, web marketing, and every type of marketing in the world to measure app growth rate.
+But in 2022, the audience growth stack that you’ll use to achieve success with this framework has completely changed.

 Download the full app audience growth stack for 2022